-We have audited the accompanying financial report of Environmental Defenders Office Limited (the company), which comprises the statement of financial position as at 30 June 2011, statement of comprehensive income, statement of change in equity and cash flow statement for the year ended on that date, a summary of significant accounting policies and other explanatory notes and the directors' declaration.
+I have audited the accompanying financial report of the Environmental Defenders Office Limited, which comprises the statement of financial position as at 30 June 2012, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year ended on that date, notes comprising a summary of significant accounting policies, other explanatory information, International Aid & Development Income Statement and the directors' declaration.

-The Responsibility of the Directors for the Financial Statements
+Directors' Responsibility for the Financial Report

-The directors of the company are responsible for the preparation and fair presentation of the financial statements in accordance with Australian Accounting Standards (including Australian Accounting Interpretations) and the Corporations Act 2001.
-This responsibility includes designing, implementing and maintaining internal controls relevant to the preparation and fair presentation of the financial statements that are free from material misstatement, whether due to fraud or error; selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.
+The directors of the Environmental Defenders Office Limited are responsible for the preparation and fair presentation of the financial report in accordance with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Act 2001, and for such internal control as the directors determine is necessary to enable the preparation of a financial report which gives a true and fair view, and is free from material misstatement, whether due to fraud or error.